fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 In fact, there are bunch of options to choose from [here](https://wiki.archlinux.org/title/Microsoft_fonts) depending on which version of Windows and/or Office you have.
 You can just use that package instead.
 Beware that you need your installation media ready for those "non auto" packages.

+#### Virtualization - QEMU and Docker

+I've decided to put this into the optional part because not everyone needs to virtualize within their system.
+Most of the developers are using Docker as their containerization solution but not everybody uses VMs, yet, they are both in the category of virtualization.

+Installing docker was really easy, just a quick internet search will do, so I'm not going to get into it that much.
+It was definitely easier then Windows tho.

+Installing QEMU for virtual machine needs was a bit involved but it was also easy.
+I followed [this video guide](https://www.youtube.com/watch?v=Jn78BDF3P_Q).

 ## Desktop Environment, Display Manager and Customization

 The thing about Linux based operating systems is that you can customize them however you want.
 You didn't like the look of your desktop?
 Go ahead, customize it.
 You didn't like how your login screen works?
 Just change it.
 You want to delete your boot loader for some reason?
 Sure, go ahead!
 It's unrestricted control over every aspect of the system is unparalleled between other popular operating systems.